 Mosfilm’s YouTube channel includes pristine 1080 HD, English subtitled versions of five of Andrei Tarkovsky’s films, including Mirror, which is perhaps the most beautiful film I have seen in twenty years.
-1)Though quite different, the films of Peter Hutton and Nathaniel Dorsky affected me in a similar way.
+1

 - Ivan’s Childhood (1962)

 - Solaris (1972)